CDF-II W boson mass in the Dirac Scotogenic model: Dark Matter

 We already know that the Dirac scotogenic model and its variants can fit all neutrino mixing parameters as well as the observed relic density, as shown in \cite{Guo:2020qin, Hazarika:2022tlc} for all three limiting cases: doublet scalar DM, singlet scalar DM or fermionic DM, as well as in the non-negligible mixing limit.
 We will now analyze how this situation changes when in addition to these constraints we also impose the electroweak precision fits and the $m_W$ measurement as shown in Sec.~\ref{sec:Wmass}.
-In particular, the case of a pure doublet DM is ruled out, as we will see in Sec.~\ref{sec:doubletDM}, while the pure singlet case is allowed by all constraints\footnote{Not that the two dark sector scalars mix with each other as mentioned in Sec.\ref{sec:model}.
-But since small neutrino masses naturally imply $\kappa < 30$ GeV, as argued before, the mixing between doublet and singlet dark scalars always remains negligibly small.
-In our numerical scan we have still taken this small mixing in account.}.
-We perform a detailed numerical scan for the model parameters with various experimental and theoretical constraints.
-We have implemented the model in SARAH-4.14.5 and SPheno-4.0.5 \cite{Porod:2011nf,Staub:2015kfa} to calculate all the vertices, mass matrices and tadpole equations, whereas the thermal component to the DM relic abundance as well as the DM nucleon scattering cross sections are determined by micrOMEGAS-5.2.13 \cite{Belanger:2014vza}.
+We performed a detailed numerical scan for the model parameters with various experimental and theoretical constraints.
+We have implemented the model in SARAH-4.14.5 and SPheno-4.0.5 \cite{Porod:2011nf,Staub:2015kfa} to calculate all the vertices, mass matrices and tadpole equations.
+In contrast, the thermal component to the DM relic abundance as well as the DM nucleon scattering cross sections is determined by micrOMEGAS-5.2.13 \cite{Belanger:2014vza}.